26c4u/ELK_stack/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because we can configure multiple machines at once in the entire network by just running a playbook.

 The playbook implements the following tasks:
 - The first part specifies the hosts where the playbook is going to install the ELK stack.
-It also defines the remote user that is installing the playbook
+It also defines the remote user that is installing the playbook.
-- Then, it installs docker for containerization
+- Then, it installs docker for containerization.
 - Next, it installs pip for python to install the necessary modules for docker.
 - It will then setup the appropriate virtual memory needed to run smoothly.
 - Lastly, the elk container will be downloaded, configured, and open necessary ports.